-We surveyed mothers and fathers in the Survey of Wisconsin Works Families (Krecker, 2001).
-We attempted to survey about 3,000 mothers in spring 1999 (covering calendar year 1998) and again in spring 2000 (covering calendar year 1999).7 Completion rates for mothers were 82 percent during each period.
+We attempted to survey about 3,000 mothers in spring 1999 (covering calendar year 1998) and again in spring 2000 (covering calendar year 1999).
+Completion rates for mothers were 82 percent during each period.
 We also randomly selected one "focal" child for each mother, and, if that child had a legal father, attempted to survey him.
 Location of fathers was particularly difficult, and completion rates were 33 percent during each period.
 Completion rates were higher for fathers in a random subsample eligible for in-person as well as telephone interviews, 43 percent at Time 1 and 46 percent at Time 2.
 The data on fathers were weighted to account for differential nonresponse (see Ziliak and Krecker, 2001).
-We have information on 572 fathers at Time 1 and 603 at Time 2.8
+We have information on 572 fathers at Time 1 and 603 at Time 2.